MigP/PortFollow/README.md

 # 6. Known issues
 * Required input fields display a default system error message that is in English even when the user's selected language is a different language.
-* Fear and Greed Index is not updating real time.

 # 7. Remarks
 ___The database.php file (on the "includes" folder) does not contain database details for obvious reasons.
 For the site to be functional this needs to be added.___